MikeGriffinReborn/EntitySpaces/README.md

     WHERE c.[Manager] = @Manager1
 )
 ```
 Below, is a nested SubQuery.
-The ANY qualifier is set to true for the middle SubQuery with "cq.tg.Any = true;".
+The ANY qualifier is set to true for the middle SubQuery with "cq.es.Any = true;".

 ```c#
 // Employees whose LastName begins with 'S'.